 - Books and supplies

 - Room and board

 The Student Financial Aid Office does an annual budget adjustment each year.
 Please note that tuition and fees are projected in this adjustment and that actual costs may change.
 Refer to the Student Accounting Office or your bill for actual costs.
 Admitted students may view their budget on SimsWeb.

 The most common living expense budgets for year one students is below.
 This living expense budget includes the summer, fall and spring.

 All awards are based on each student's individual need as determined by the FAFSA.
 No award is guaranteed and awards are not automatically renewed from one year to the next.
 Award dates may be found on the financial aid calendar.

-Maryland Residents -Students considered Maryland residents by UMB should apply for Maryland State Scholarships before March 1.
+Maryland Residents -Students considered Maryland residents by UMB should complete the FAFSA prior to March 1 to be considered for Maryland State Scholarships.
 More information is available here.

 Students who file the FAFSA on or before the March 1st are given priority award consideration.
 The following award package is an example of what a student who filed on or before the priority award date may expect to be offered: